-Figure 4 - Range of Income Forecasts from Taxation and Duty
+Figure 4 - Range of Income Forecasts from Taxation and Duty (May 2015)

-The Graph illustrates the movement from the 2015 Budget forecast (as amended) to the draft MTFP2 Forecasts (March 2015).
+The Graph illustrates the movement from the 2015 Budget forecast (as amended) to the draft MTFP2 Forecasts from May 2015.

 5. Economic Assumptions 2014-2019

 R102/2014 'Updating the Fiscal Framework' recommended the involvement of the FPP in the preparation of economic assumptions to be used for financial forecasting.
 In the Panel's first Pre-MTFP Report, economic assumptions have been produced for 2014-2019 and endorsed by the Panel for use in the preparation of the financial forecasts.